aktos-io/dcs-tools/README.md

 # Description

-This toolset is intended to use for managing remote Linux devices (RaspberryPi in mind, but any remote Linux system will work) from host Linux systems, by basically simplifying 6 tasks, where you need to:
+This toolset is intended for administrating remote Linux devices that are directly connected or behind a proxy server (RaspberryPi in mind, but any remote Linux system will work), by simplifying 7 tasks:

-1. ..make `ssh` for performing remote tasks (either directly or over a link up server).
+1. `make ssh` to connect the remote shell (either directly or over a link up server).
+2. Responsively edit remote files via local IDE almost independent from the internet connection speed and interruptions ("Responsive remote development").
-2. ..use simple drag and drop style file transfers (by `sshfs`).
+3. Use simple drag and drop style file transfers (by `sshfs`).
-3. ..backup the target's entire root filesystem (by `rsync`).
+4. Backup the target's entire root filesystem (by `rsync`).
-4. ..create fast and efficient **differential full backups** (by hardlinks or by BTRFS snapshots).
+5. Create fast and efficient **differential full backups** (by hardlinks or by BTRFS snapshots).
-5. ..create a separate bootable system disk from any of your backups.
+6. Create a separate physical bootable system disk from any of your backups.
-6. ..clone a target with a new identity.

-This simplification is achieved by:

- * Placing separate scripts for each task described above and providing a simple `Makefile`.
- * Keeping the scripts, configuration files and backups in a folder called `your-project`.
+7. Clone the current device with a new identity to create a new device.

 # Install